lubiah/kudadam.com/src/routes/blog/posts/migrate-sirv-imagekit/index.md

 ## Outro

 So this is how I transferred all of my images from Sirv to ImageKit.
-The procedure described here will also move your photographs to ImageKit.
+The procedure described here will also move your images to ImageKit.
 If you run across any issues, please post them in the comments area.